 Create a keystore and load the private key and trusted CA certificates.
+You can create and manage the Java keystore by using the keytool utility.

-The following procedure creates and manages the Java keystore using the keytool utility.
 This use case uses the JKS keystore.
 For the complete procedure, see "Generating Private Keys and Creating the Java Keystore" in Securing Web Services and Managing Policies with Oracle Web Services Manager.